Babeltrace 2: The command-line interface (CLI)

 port

-does not match a given connection rule, then the run
+does not match a given connection rule, then the run command tries the

 next one.
 This means you can create fallbacks by putting more specific